realA10001986/SID/README.md

 ##### &#9654; Adapt to GPS speed

-If your TCD is equipped with a GPS sensor, the SID can adapt its display to current GPS speed.
-This option selects if GPS speed should be used.
+If this option is checked and your TCD is equipped with a GPS sensor or a rotary encoder, the SID will adapt its display pattern to current GPS speed or the reading of the encoder, respectively.

 ##### &#9654; Follow TCD night-mode